Baltimore-Columbia-Towson, MD

 Normal permit activity but demand has deteriorated significantly.
 The stress is from existing inventory and slowing absorption, not new construction.

-Baltimore, MD shows High internal divergence — the metro composite may obscure significant county-level differences.
-Anne Arundel County contributes the most structural risk (High Risk, driven by permit growth), while Harford County anchors the lower end (Low Risk).
+Baltimore, MD shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
+Howard County contributes the most structural risk (Elevated, driven by permit growth), while Harford County anchors the lower end (Below Average).

 | County | Score ▼ |